finbarr/airbrite-api/README.md

 ## Getting Started

 * The base endpoint URL is: `https://api.airbrite.io`
-* Your access tokens can be found in your account settings
-* We require that all requests are done over SSL
+* All requests must be made over SSL
+* To create new orders, you should setup your product/SKU first
 * To process payments, you must connect to Stripe, which can be done in your account settings
-* There are two environments: live and test
 * Currency amounts and costs are in cents

 ## Authentication

 Tokens are used to authenticate your requests.
 There are two sets of tokens (public and secret) for each environment (live and test).
-Public keys are used only on the client-side and will authenticate for only POST requests to Orders.
+Public keys are used only on the client-side and will authenticate for only POST requests for Orders.
 Secret keys are used by your servers to make requests to the Airbrite API.

 All endpoints require authentication.
 To authenticate with HTTP header, there are 3 methods you can your header, where {ACCESS_TOKEN} is "sk_test_xxx" or "sk_live_xxx":